Robert McNamara as Secretary of Defense: Background

+(Note: In addition, Phillips claimed the U.S. failed by not pressuring the South Vietnamese to counter the rise of authoritarianism.
+During the 1954-1956 civil action campaign South Vietnamese president Ngô Đình Diệm had conducted himself as an exemplary democrat, albeit under U.S. pressure, but in mid-1956 his brother Ngô Đình Nhu began to implement authoritarian policies throughout the society and military.
+The early U.S. advisors including Philips understood this would alienate many anti-Communists, but Philips left Vietnam after this began and little effort was made to counter it.
+For all these reasons by 1959 the gains of 1954-1956 were lost.)
+In December 1956, the North Vietnamese government authorized Viet Cong forces in South Vietnam to begin a low-level insurgency.
+The Pentagon Papers later stated: “All evidence points to fall 1959 as the period in which the Viet Cong made their transition from a clandestine political movement to a more overt military operation...[b]y autumn 1959, however, the VC were in a position to field units of battalion size against regular army formations.”

 During President John F. Kennedy's term, from 1961 to 1963, American troops in South Vietnam increased from 900 to 16,000 advisers.
-Kennedy established the Military Assistance Command, Vietnam (MACV), sending Americans to train the Army of the Republic of Vietnam (ARVN).
+Kennedy established the Military Assistance Command, Vietnam (MACV) on 8 February 1962, sending Americans to train the Army of the Republic of Vietnam (ARVN).
 McNamara was closely aligned with Dean Rusk, the Secretary of State, with both favoring greater American support for South Vietnam.

 The Gulf of Tonkin incidents in August 1964, which involved two purported attacks on U.S. Navy destroyers by North Vietnamese naval vessels, led to an escalation of U.S. involvement in Vietnam.